SquadFM/Squad-Field-Manual/README.md

 - Bandages heal bleeds (blood droplet symbol).
 - Kit heals health.
 - Have to fix the bleed first then heal.
-- Right-click with kit heals yourself, left click heals friendlies.
+- Right-click with kit heals yourself, left-click heals friendlies.
 - Second Medic kit has a long-range optic.
 - Try to always have a visual on your Squad Leader.
 If they go down before they can place a rally or FOB your whole squad will most likely lose the precious ground they just covered.
 - If you go down, the squad goes down.